spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/remove-pcg.md

 3. Next, on the **Tenant Settings Menu**, select **Private Cloud Gateways** and click on **Add New Private Cloud Gateway**.

-4. Indentify the PCG you want to delete and click on the **Three-Dot Menu** at the end of the PCG row.
+4. Identify the PCG you want to delete and click on the **Three-Dot Menu** at the end of the PCG row.

 5. Select **Delete**.